Hacienda HealthCare sexual abuse case

-The Hacienda HealthCare sexual abuse case was a high-profile sexual abuse case involving a disabled woman in a persistent vegetative state who was allegedly raped many times and impregnated by a licensed practical nurse at the Hacienda HealthCare facility in Phoenix, Arizona, United States.
-Although the investigation took place in 2021, the sexual abuse was long-term, and may have gone unnoticed for years.
+The Hacienda HealthCare sexual abuse case was a high-profile sexual abuse case involving an incapacitated disabled woman who was raped many times and impregnated by a licensed practical nurse at the Hacienda HealthCare facility in Phoenix, Arizona, United States.
+Although the investigation took place in 2021, the sexual abuse was long term, and may have gone unnoticed for years.

-The investigation garnered widespread attention, and was covered by CNN, USA Today, U.S. News, The New York Times, and even by major European and media outlets.
 It also prompted the State of Arizona to make drastic changes to the way their long-term care facilities are managed.

 Other well-known pregnancies involving sexually abused vegetative and comatose female patients have also been reported in New York in 1996, Massachusetts in 1998, and Argentina in 2015.

 The victim

-The woman, originally from the San Carlos Apache Indian Reservation, has been in a persistent vegetative state since 1992 at the age of three.
+The woman, originally from the San Carlos Apache Indian Reservation, has been in the facility since 1992 at the age of three.
 To protect her anonymity, she has not been named by news sources.
 Born in April 1989, the woman has an intellectual disability and is non-verbal as a result of multiple childhood seizures she has had since she was two months old.
-Despite being in a vegetative state, the woman can experience pain and respond with facial gestures and some vocal sounds, such as crying when experiencing discomfort.
+The woman can experience pain and respond with facial gestures and some vocal sounds, such as crying when experiencing discomfort.
 She can also respond to auditory stimuli and has some limited ability to move her head, neck, and limbs.
 Also, the woman would often thrash her arms while hooked up to a ventilator.

 The woman had been cared for by Hacienda HealthCare, a non-profit entity receiving state funds, since childhood.
 She was reported to be 29 years old at the time the investigation took place in 2019.

 Sexual abuse

-The victim was allegedly repeatedly raped, likely over many years, by Nathan Sutherland, who was 36 years old and married with four children at the time of the investigation.
+The victim was repeatedly raped, likely over many years, by Nathan Sutherland, a 36-year-old man who was married with four children at the time of the investigation.
 She had been in the care of Sutherland hundreds of times from 2012 to 2018.
 She sustained injuries from repeated sexual assault, including vaginal trauma and gaping of the perineum, and had experienced both vaginal and anal rape.
 Sutherland was going through a divorce in late 2018, and his co-workers had noticed that he had been highly stressed at the time, but thought it was due to stress from the divorce.